microsoft/live-share/welcome/welcome-owner.md

 Send the link over e-mail, Slack, Skype, etc. and when opened in a browser will allow them to join a collaboration session that shares contents of the folder, project, or solution you opened.

-Note that the **person you invite does not need to sign up or be accepted into the preview**.
+Note that the **person you invite does not need to sign up or be accepted into the preview** and will not receive any email updates by simply signing in.
 The web page for the invite link contains everything they need to know to download, install needed tools, and join the collaboration session.
 (However, they will not be able to _create_ their own collaboration sessions until they've been accepted in the preview.)

 ### 5. Collaborate!